trajano/trajano-swarm/README.md

 # Trajano base Docker swarm stacks

 This contains the stack files used to deploy my Docker swarm.
-It uses Traefik 2.0 to do the TLS routing and SSL termination, Apache HTTP to do the SSL client certificate validation and another Traefik to manage the intranet services.
+It uses Traefik 2.0.1 to do the TLS routing and SSL termination, Nginx to do the SSL client certificate validation and another Traefik to manage the intranet services.

 It uses the label `intranet=true` to distinguish intranet services from external services.